 Fonts Designed: Futura

-Futura font was produced by him between the years of 1924 and 1926.
-The Futura belongs to sans serif family and was released in 1927 for commercial purposes.
+Futura font was produced between the years of 1924 and 1926.
+It was used for commercial purposes in the year of 1927.
+It belongs to the sans serif family.

 10. Carol Twombly

 Carol was the one behind such graceful fonts like Trajan, Caslon, Chaparral, and Charlemagne, from the early childhood she has that creativity and artistic endeavors that made her explore the various artistic traditions.